bushw011/urmorris-pages/pages/04.feature/08.swing-club-celebrates-20th-anniversary/default.md

 ![](Screenshot%20%2853%29.png)

-_Jennifer Rogers and Jamin Stagg_
+_Above: Jennifer Rogers and Jamin Stagg.
+Photo by Tehya Wachuta_

 _Photo at top courtesy of Google Images_
-_Photo at bottom taken by Tehya Wachuta_